RashiDixit27/Linux-Based-File-Explorer/README.md

 In Default Mode the max window size is 20 metadata and scroll to other data l & k can be used.
 Application works in full screen mode only.
 In command mode after the message is displayed press ENTER to continue.

+Errors to be rectified :
+Renaming files changes permissions of that file.
+Resizing terminal does not work.